(Scroll down for poster guidelines)

 - Papers should not exceed 5,000 words (excluding tables/diagrams, footnotes, and references).

 - The top of the page should include the paper title, a list of all the authors and their affiliations (Ex.
 John Doe, Professor, University of Illinois), and full contact details for the corresponding author (email, phone number, and mailing address).

 - Text should be in 11 point Arial font and single-spaced.

 - Citations should follow the Chicago Manual of Style and use footnotes.

 A template of a full paper format is available to download.

 At the conference, oral presenters will be given 10 minutes to present their work and an additional 5 minutes for Q&A, for a total of 15 minutes.
 Presenters will be able to project PowerPoint slides, but they are not required.
 We cannot guarantee that equipment in all rooms will be compatible with other software (Prezi, Keynote, etc.) and recommend the use of PowerPoint.
 You will have to run your slides off the computer in the room (a PC) and will not be able to connect your own laptop to the projector.

 For Poster Presentations

-Each poster must be hung at least 15 minutes before the start of the poster session (TBD).
+Each poster must be hung at least 15 minutes before the start of the poster session which is during lunch.
+The poster room (TBD) opens at the start of the day.
 We will provide free-standing panels and push pins to hang posters.